iver56/clap-detection/README.md

 Some examples of things you can have your Raspberry Pi do when a matching clap sequence is detected:

--Dim the lights and start playing smooth jazz music -Turn on/off the TV
+* Dim the lights and start playing smooth jazz music
+* Turn on/off the TV
--Broadcast a yo
+* Broadcast a yo
--Project the weather forecast on the wall
+* Project the weather forecast on the wall